tlhunter/take-home-test-uber/README.md

 It's not technically part of the project, but the project would be quite boring without it ;).
 If you were to actually examine the coordinates, you'd see a lot of drunk Uber drivers changing directions erratically and driving in the bay.

+The service will start emitting simulation data as soon as the first client connects.

 ```
 ./emitter.js 2900
 ```